MicrosoftDocs/dynamics365smb-docs/business-central/includes/purchase-reports-include.md

 ms.reviewer: bholtorf
 ---

 The following table describes some of the key reports in the purchase module.
-The report helps different roles within the purchasing department make informed decisions to optimize their operations.
+The reports help different roles within the purchasing department make informed decisions to optimize their operations.

 | To... | Use report (CTRL+click to open in Business Central) | Learn more | Id |
 |-------|------------| ------------|----|